nelsonjchen/op-replay-clipper/README.md

 ## Credits

 The real MVP is @deanlee for the replay tool in the openpilot project.
-It's capability is far beyond this script.
-This script is just a wrapper around the replay tool to make it easy to use.
+The level of effort to develop the replay tool is far beyond this script.
+The script is just a wrapper around the replay tool to make it easy to use for clipping videos.

 https://github.com/commaai/openpilot/blame/master/tools/replay/main.cc